zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 docker run -p 8000:8000 amazon/dynamodb-local -jar DynamoDBLocal.jar -inMemory -sharedDb
 ```

-Write a Python script to create a table on your local DynamoDB with the key `userId` and the attributes for the table are:
+Write a Python script to create a table called `CloudFiles` on your local DynamoDB and the attributes for the table are:

 ```
         CloudFiles = {